 - Where swimming is offered as a program component, the following circumstances are met: - Swimming sites removed from the center shall be approved and supervised by local authorities.
 Activities in bodies of water eighteen (18) or more inches in depth shall be supervised by persons who are currently certified as lifeguards or water safety instructors by the "American Red Cross" or an equivalent water safety program.
 If the lifeguard is a Youth Development staff member, they shall not be counted in the staff/child ratio. - Youth Development staff will accompany children to and from the pool and are present during the swim in order to meet licensing requirements, and child/staff ratios. - The following steps are taken to ensure that each child participating in water activities is safe and parents are aware of the swimming portion of the program: - Site shall have the swimming permission slip signed by the parent or guardian before the child shall be permitted to swim or otherwise participate in water play activities.
 This will indicate whether the child is a non-swimmer or a swimmer and whether or not the child has permission to participate in water activities.
-In addition, the permission shall contain the child's name and birth date, location of the swimming site and a statement of whether additional adults or Youth Development staff members above the licensing ratio requirements will be provided. - Swimming activities shall not be permitted in lakes, rivers, ponds or creeks. - For on-site and private pools over eighteen (18) inches in depth, there shall be one lifeguard for every thirty-five children involved in the water activity at any one time. - Adults shall be actively supervising children and shall be able to clearly see all parts of the swimming area including the bottom of pools. - Youth Development staff members shall review swimming and/or water safety rules with children each time they participate in water activities.
+In addition, the permission shall contain the child's name and birth date, location of the swimming site and a statement of whether additional adults or Youth Development staff members above the licensing ratio requirements will be provided. - Swimming activities shall not be permitted in lakes, rivers, ponds or creeks. - For on-site and private pools over eighteen (18) inches in depth, there shall be one lifeguard for every twenty-five children involved in the water activity at any one time. - Adults shall be actively supervising children and shall be able to clearly see all parts of the swimming area including the bottom of pools. - In order to comply with the above rule, 1 counselor must be in the water and 1 counselor must be out of the water on deck during swim time.
+No one counted in ratio should be sitting.

+• Youth Development staff members shall review swimming and/or water safety rules with children each time they participate in water activities.